Hebah-Soleman/Auditing-Auditor/README.md

 # Auditing-Auditor
 The main purpose of this project is to classify the output of  LLMs or any Language model into Malicious or Benign.
-We aim to be sure that, all the Large Language models developed in Saudi Arabia fits the seven AI ethics principles which are fairness, privacy & security, humanity, social & environmental benefits, reliability & safety, transparency & explainability, and accountability & responsibility.
+We aim to be sure that, all the Large Language models developed in Saudi Arabia fits the seven AI ethics principles of SDAIA which are fairness, privacy & security, humanity, social & environmental benefits, reliability & safety, transparency & explainability, and accountability & responsibility.

-The following image describe the Workflow of the project.
+The following image describe the Workflow of the first version of the project.

 <img src="images/arch.png" alt="My Image" width="600"/>

 ## Data Preparation

 In order to train the [DistilBERT](https://arxiv.org/abs/1910.01108) model we use [PKU-Alignment/BeaverTails](https://github.com/PKU-Alignment/beavertails) dataset.
 [PKU-Alignment/BeaverTails](https://github.com/PKU-Alignment/beavertails) is a comprehensive classification dataset with over 300k+ examples, developed to support research on safety alignment in large language models (LLMs).